ezylean/makina/README.md

 (state = defaultState, action) => state;
 ```

+The `middlewares` property contain an array of middleware, those will be run between your action creators and your reducers.

-in order to build complex application you can combine multiples simple module together to create more complex ones.
+In order to build complex application you can combine multiples simple module together to create more complex ones.
-Combining multiples module is done by merging their `actionCreators` and merging or combining their `reducer` using `mergeReducers` or `combineReducers` accordingly.
+Combining multiples module is done by merging their `actionCreators`, their `middlewares` and merging or combining their `reducer` using `mergeReducers` or `combineReducers` accordingly.

 #### example